NeoRafajlovic/brainfuck/README.md

 # BrainFuck
 ## Credits Due
-This interpreter was created by me, and it uses intuitive techniques to combat cirtain challanges like loops where I used loop-stacking instead of preprocessing.
+This interpreter was created by me, and it uses intuitive techniques to combat certain challenges like loops where I used loop-stacking instead of preprocessing.

 ## How To Use This BrainFuck Python Interpreter